Abalone: Consumption

-In Japan, live and raw abalone are used in awabi sushi, or served steamed, salted, boiled, chopped, or simmered in soy sauce.
+In Japan, live and raw abalone are used in sushi (known as awabi) or served steamed, salted, boiled, chopped, or simmered in soy sauce.
 Salted, fermented abalone entrails are the main component of tottsuru, a local dish from Honshū.
-Tottsuru is mainly enjoyed with sake.
+Tottsuru is mainly eaten with sake.

-In South Korea, abalone is called Jeonbok (/juhn-bok/) and used in various recipes.
-Jeonbok porridge and pan-fried abalone steak with butter are popular but also commonly used in soups or ramyeon.
+In South Korea, abalone is called Jeonbok and used in various recipes.
+Jeonbok porridge and pan-fried abalone steak with butter are popular, but it's also commonly used in soups or ramyeon.

-In California, abalone meat can be found on pizza, sautéed with caramelized mango, or in steak form dusted with cracker meal and flour.